 Hold your horses!

-No, you don’t have to be a Shakespeare to clear UPSC.
+No, you don’t have to be a Shakespeare to clear the UPSC IAS examination.
 You just need to be able to present your thoughts in a well-structured and cohesive manner.

 What you write in your answers and how you present them are two extremely important factors for candidates.
 This aspect alone can make or break your rank.
-You get about 9 minutes per question in which you are supposed to think your answer through and write it.
+You get about 9 minutes per question in the IAS exam which you are supposed to think your answer through and write it.

 You don’t need a ‘writer’s language’, but nevertheless, you need to be good enough to present your thoughts coherently and cohesively.
-This brings us to the next question; how do you develop this skill?
+This brings us to the next question.

 ‘A Stitch in Time Saves Nine’.
 It is as if this idiom was coined for the UPSC aspirants!